 That was not the person I used to be…. or wanted to be.
 Jesus doesn’t want us to view people through a lens of cynicism either.
 Belief, faith, confidence, trust, and affirmations are the opposite of cynicism.
 Jesus wants to heal our heart, our damaged emotions, and our sinful responses to our damaged emotions.
 He wants us to see people and life as He does- with eyes of love, hope, and faith.

 Be aware also, that the enemy of our soul is most anxious to drop thoughts in our head that paint others as sinister characters, and life as hopeless and passionless.
 What we allow Satan to drop in our heads and what we meditate on, is how we will respond to life and others.
 The good news is, we don’t have to accept these thoughts.
 We can cast them down as soon as we realize what we’re thinking about (2 Corinthians 10:5).

 Is God revealing an area of cynicism in your life?
 Let me encourage you to 1.
 Look to the root of the cause.
 2. Take it to God and ask Him to heal your negative emotions from past wounds, and 3.
 Help you see others the way He sees them.

-God can change your thinking if you’ll submit yourself to Him and meditate on His Word to help replace negative thinking.
+God can change your thinking if you’ll submit yourself to Him, ask for His help, and meditate on His Word to help replace negative thinking.

 “Finally, brothers, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence, if there is anything worthy of praise, think about these things.”
 Philippians 4:8